369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-single-variable/README.md

 **So far we have established**

 * Hypopthesis: h𝜣(x) = 𝜣₀ + 𝜣₁, x
-The hypothesis gives us a straight line and 𝜣₀, 𝜣₁ define the height and slop of the line
+The hypothesis gives us a straight line and 𝜣₀, 𝜣₁ define the height and slope of the line
 * Parameters: 𝜣₀, 𝜣₁
 * Cost function:
 <img src="img/img7.png" alt="Cost function" width="500"/>